-The worldwide oilfield chemicals market is anticipated to grow at a CAGR of 5.0% between 2018 and 2026; however, the industry’s trajectory of growth during the next eight years is expected to be uneven.
-A pronounced decrease in demand for these products during 2014-16 is anticipated to be followed by a steep recovery over the later stage of the forecast period.
+The global oilfield chemicals market size is anticipated to grow at a CAGR of 5.0% from 2018 to 2026; however, the industry’s trajectory of growth during the next eight years is expected to be uneven.
+A pronounced decrease in demand for these products during 2014 -16 is anticipated to be followed by a steep recovery over the later stage of the forecast period.
 This slump and rebound in oilfield chemicals demand is primarily owing to the volatility in crude prices.
 Post hitting all time high during 2013 -14, the prices slumped down tremendously within a significant short period to approximately $30/barrel.
 This resulted in dramatic decline of drilling operations all throughout the globe dripping almost as below as 850 rigs worldwide (all time low) which eventually impacted the oilfield chemicals market as well.
 However, since later half of 2016, the oil prices have been increasing moderately and hence the drilling activities are also projected to multiple within the next few years.
 Drilling of unconventional shale reserves is yet another factor driving demand for these products and helping in slowly recovering the lost market share during this low crude price era.

 However, in the short term, oilfield chemicals market is anticipated to experience moderate growth in terms of market value before rallying on the later by the end of forecast period.
 In spite of relatively low demand for these products in the present scenario, the entire level of activities of oilfields and consequently demand for these products is projected to recover at a faster pace starting by the end of 2020.
 Number of well completion counts is anticipated to increase during the forecast period that will boost demand for completion chemicals in the oilfield chemicals market.
 Simulation techniques including acidizing and hydraulic fracturing will increase as well fracturing have been increasing or else subject to other methods of simulation ahead of initial completion.
 Even though few of the segments of the upstream sector are inexorably volatile, others are relatively stable.
 With the slow increase in oil price demand of the oilfield chemicals market will take up pace over the forecast period.